yaretsuo/yaretsuo-monochrome-rice/README.md

 # Getting started

 This rice implies black and white Hyprland theme for Arch Linux.
-Before installing, you need to make sure that several packages are preinstalled on your Arch Linux (including drivers on GPU)
+Before installing, you need to make sure that several packages are preinstalled on your machine (including drivers on GPU)

 ```bash
 sudo pacman -S base linux linux-firmware grub efibootmgr base-devel vim bash-completion networkmanager git alacritty